-Portfolio Artifact Four - Green Portfolio Artifact 4 [PA1: State of Illinois Secondary Language Arts Content Area Test Score]
+Portfolio Artifact Four - Green

+Portfolio Artifact 4 [PA1: State of Illinois Secondary Language Arts Content Area Test Score]

-All students assessed on this external validation score well and were in the Green zone.
+Two students were in the yellow zone, five were in the Green zone.
 This external state-wide indicator is useful in seeing how these scores compare directly with the internal data generated by our assessment measures.
 So far, external state score indicators match exactly with internal scoring indicators.
+This year, the same students demonstrating weaknesses in other areas, also were weaker on this external exam.
 However, we will continue to monitor this comparison in the years to follow.

-Portfolio Artifact Five - Green Portfolio Artifact 5 [PA2: Student Cumulative GPA in English Major Courses at Millikin]
+Portfolio Artifact Five - Green

+Portfolio Artifact 5 [PA2: Student Cumulative GPA in English Major Courses at Millikin]